-Canterbury Resources Limited (Canterbury or the Company) provides further assay results from the recently completed core drilling program at the Briggs Copper Project in Queensland (see Figure 1).
+Canterbury Resources Limited (Canterbury or the Company) provides final assay results from the 2023 core drilling program recently completed at the Briggs Copper Project in Queensland (see Figure 1).
 Exploration at Briggs is being funded by Alma Metals Limited (ASX ALM) (Alma) under an Earn-In Joint Venture agreement where Alma currently has a 30% JV interest in the Briggs, Mannersley and Fig Tree Hill tenements (Project) and can earn up to a 70% interest from Canterbury via a staged earn-in.

 Figure 1 Regional plan showing the proximity of Briggs to key infrastructure elements around Gladstone.
+It includes EPM's being acquired by Alma from Tropex Metals that will be added to the joint venture.